Knot List: Chain Sinnet (Monkey Braid) ‐ Step-by-Step

 Structure: Tie a Slip Knot in the rope; tuck a bight into the loop; and repeat.
 Complete the chain by feeding the end through the final bight.
 The chain is released by withdrawing the end.
 It has to be the end you used to complete the chain.
 Withdrawing the other end merely shortens the chain by one link.

 Advantages: The Chain Sinnet requires minimal skill or dexterity!
+With large loops it provides a convenient coil for electricians and for washing rope in a washing machine.

 Disclaimer: Any activity that involves ropes is potentially hazardous.
 Lives may be at risk - possibly your own.
 Considerable attention and effort have been made to ensure that these descriptions are accurate.
 However, many critical factors cannot be controlled, including: the choice of materials; the age, size, and condition of ropes; and the accuracy with which these descriptions have been followed.
 No responsibility is accepted for incidents arising from the use of this material.